SUND receives four Sapere Aude research leader grants

 STAMP will allow me to create an internationally-recognized programme in spatiotemporal paleobiology, grounded in a sound statistical framework.
 It will produce a new conceptual paradigm for thinking about how to handle paleo-datasets and how much information can be obtained from them.
 It will also create a new paleo-data resource and a novel set of computational methods for analysing ancient ecological processes.
 Ultimately, STAMP will serve to empower the next generation of paleo-scientists with powerful tools to map the living past.

-Naia Moroueta-Holme, Globe Institute
+Naia Morueta-Holme, Globe Institute

 Titel: ”ATEMPO: Anthropogenic impacts on Temporal biodiversity change”